HOLIDAY SALE

 17. Do I need noise-canceling headphones?

 No, any quality headphones work.
-Noise-canceling is helpful but not required.
+Noise-canceling is helpful, especially on planes, but not required.

 Here are some of the headphones and speakers we recommend.